IT'S DECIDED, MOVING TO COSTA RICABIENVENIDO A COSTA RICA, WE'RE HERE TO HELP YOU

 How do I decide?

 “OK, this is all great stuff, but WHAT do I bring?”
-Unfortunately the answer to that question is unique to each move -- but fortunately, we can offer up a process that may help you answer that question for yourself in a way best suited to your particular circumstances.
+We hear your frustration but, unfortunately, the answer to that question is unique to each move -- fortunately however, we can offer up a process that may help you answer that question for yourself in a way best suited to your particular circumstances.
 It has the added benefit of also helping you understand the financial implications of your decisions as you go.

 Prepare a packing area with lots of space in the garage or an unused room.